cfpdx-401JS-spring-2017/functional-array-methods/LAB.md

 Takes a callback of signature `(item, index) => {}` and calls the function for each item in the array.
 Skips any holes in the array.

+Any holes in the array should be skipped (don't call the callback function).

 Returns `undefined`.

 ### `map(array, callback)`